 Why Are RV Tires So Small?

-Although it sounds obvious because they don’t need to be large.
+Without sounding obvious, RV tires don’t need to be large.
 Many towable trailer homes and RVs are a lot lighter than fully autonomous RVs.
 Because the towing vehicle is doing most of the work, the RV can get by with smaller tires.
 That said, once you get into bigger, self-autonomous motorhomes, you’ll see the tires get a lot bigger!
 Tires are as big as they need to be.

 How to Fill RV Tires with Air